What Can You Do?

 A major cause of death in turtles is road mortality.
 Slow down, watch out, and brake for turtles that you see on the roads.
 You can even take it a step further and help the turtle cross the road, if it is safe to do so.

-Volunteer as a Driver
+Volunteer as a Injured Turtle Driver or Turtle Monitor

 IMG_0525.jpeg